HOME OF ROCKETS FOR SCHOOLS LAUNCH COMPETITION!

-Rockets for Schools is up and running at full force for our May 11 & 12, 2018 High-Power Rocket Launch.
-We are currently looking for teams to build and fly a six foot high rocket and payload.
+Rockets for schools are up and running at full force for our May 11 & 12, 2018 high-power rocket launch.
+We are currently looking for teams to build and fly a six-foot high rocket and payload.
+Please join us!

 History of Rockets For Schools